Bank of Ireland: Rest of world

-Operations in the rest of the world are primarily undertaken by Bank of Ireland Corporate Banking who provide services in France, Germany, Spain and the United States.
+Operations in the rest of the world are primarily undertaken by Bank of Ireland Corporate Banking which provides services in France, Germany, Spain and the United States.

 Banknotes

 Although the Bank of Ireland is not a central bank, it does have sterling note-issuing rights in the United Kingdom.
 While the Bank has its headquarters in Dublin, it also has operations in Northern Ireland, where it retains the legal right (dating from before the partition of Ireland) to print its own banknotes.
 These are pound sterling notes and equal in value to Bank of England notes, and should not be confused with banknotes of the former Irish pound.

 The obverse side of Bank of Ireland banknotes features the Bank of Ireland logo, below which is a line of heraldic shields each representing one of the six counties of Northern Ireland.
 Below this is a depiction of a seated Hibernia figure, surrounded by the Latin motto of the Bank, Bona Fides Reipublicae Stabilitas ("Good Faith is the Cornerstone of the State").
 The current series of £5, £10 and £20 notes, issued in April 2008, all feature an illustration of the Old Bushmills Distillery on the reverse side.
 Prior to 2008, all Bank of Ireland notes featured an image of the Queen's University of Belfast on the reverse side.

 The principal difference between the denominations is their colour and size: